mvpete/CPPUnitTest2/README.md

 2) When the execution context tries to load a library with dependencies, the message is "failed to setup execution context"
   - This one is a little harder, I haven't fixed it quite yet.
 But I will.

+3) Tests can only be named by the class name, this doesn't allow for any spaces in the test name
+  - Added a specific attribute that allows the test name to be overrided.